WAdama/nas_shares_info/README.md

 ![Screenshot1](https://github.com/WAdama/nas_shares_info/blob/master/images/ssh_settings.png)

+**HINT:** Since DSM 6.2.2 for SSH access the user has to be member of the local Administrators group on your Synology NAS.

 ### Installing

 Place the script to /var/prtg/scriptsxml on your Synology NAS and make it executable.
 (You may have to create this directory structure because PRTG expects the script here.)